jianzzha/rfc2544-blog/rfc2544-blog.md

 The "full-pcpus-only" policy guarantees that a container occupies complete CPU cores.
 However, to entirely mitigate the noisy neighbor issue, the application must retain control over CPU allocation.
 For instance, if a DPDK worker thread utilizes CPU 4, the DPDK application should take measures to prevent its other threads from executing on the sibling of CPU 4, such as CPU 36.
 This ensures the intended isolation of resources.

 This noisy neighbor problem does not exist if the hyperthreading is disabled.

-To calculate the CPU allocation and effectively bind threads to distinct cores—irrespective of hyperthreading status—we implemented a wrapper for TestPMD.
+To achieve the highest throughput performance in the OpenShift (or Kubernetes) environment, a DPDK application must exhibit CPU awareness by effectively binding threads to individual cores according to the CpuSet assigned to the container.
+There are two approaches to achieve CPU awareness: integrating it directly into the application's code or utilizing a wrapper.
+The wrapper approach enables CPU-aware behavior without requiring any modifications to the application itself.
+We implemented a wrapper for TestPMD.
 This wrapper manages CPU pinning for TestPMD without altering the core functionality of TestPMD itself.
 Additionally, the wrapper incorporates a REST API, which allows for control and querying of TestPMD operations.
 While the details of utilizing this API fall outside the scope of this blog, readers keen on exploring it further are encouraged to refer to the documentation provided in the repository.

 ## CPU quota problem